starcitizen-lug/knowledge-base/wiki/Troubleshooting/mouse-keyboard-issues.md

 ## Mouse/Cursor warp issues and view snapping in interaction mode
 *This issue can also manifest as some main menu buttons not working due to the cursor actually being offset*

-Choose Xorg at your login screen instead of Wayland session.
-Other potential workarounds:
+Workarounds to try:
-- Use LUG Wine 10.15-1 or newer with the game's borderless windowed mode
+- Try LUG Wine 10.15-1 or newer AND borderless windowed mode in the game's settings
 - Experimental LUG [Wine Wayland](/Tips-and-Tricks#wine-wayland) helps mitigate this for some
+- Display scaling beyond 100% may exacerbate the issue
 - [Proton](/Alternative-Installations#proton-installation) helps mitigate this for some
 - Gamescope helps mitigate this for some
   - **Note for Nvidia users:** Gamescope may not work on your hardware.
 See [a possible fix](nvidia#gamescope-not-working)
   - Install and enable gamescope.
 Set these options for your display resolution
   `-W 2560 -H 1440 --force-grab-cursor`
   - Other Gamescope settings that may be required depending on your system: `Window Mode` set to `Fullscreen` if it doesn't launch fullscreen, `-g` in `Custom Settings` to grab keyboard
+- If available, you can choose Xorg at your login screen instead of Wayland session

-- Switching to an alternate desktop environment may help; most Gnome users don't seem to experience this issue
+- Switching to an alternate desktop environment may help; most Gnome users don't seem to experience this issue as severely
 - You may try building xwayland with [this patch](https://github.com/Nobara-Project/rpm-sources/blob/main/baseos/xorg-x11-server-Xwayland/xwayland-pointer-warp-fix.patch) applied.
 If using KDE and patching xwayland, you will also need to install Gamescope and use the `--force-grab-cursor` option